GuamBoi/discord-devros/README.md

 - **API issues**: Make sure your OpenWebUI server is running and accessible.
 - **Bot unresponsive**: Check the bot logs (`/lib/bot.log`) for any errors.

----

-Let me know if anything is unclear or if you need help with another step!

----